All Episodes

 She should take a drive around Portland.

-I just wasn't Portland three weeks ago.
+I just was in Portland three weeks ago.

-I'll do that at the ICE facility that's under attack every night.
+I was at the ICE facility that's under attack every night.

-Matter of fact, I I became a little angry because of the damage done to the building, the graffiti.
+Matter of fact, I became a little angry because of the damage done to the building, the graffiti.

-And I asked the person one of the people there who's in charge of security.
+And I asked the person, one of the people there who's in charge of security, why are we not cleaning this up?

 You're talking about following our employees home from work to their homes.